 that requires large projects undergoing review by the MEPA Office to quantify

 the project's greenhouse gas (GHG) emissions and identify measures to

 avoid, minimize, or mitigate such emissions.
 In addition to quantifying

 project-related GHG emissions, the Policy also requires proponents to

 quantify the impact of proposed mitigation in terms of emissions and energy

 Model Wind Bylaws:

-EEA and the Division of Energy Resources have developed and posted on
+EEA and the Dept of Energy Resources have developed and posted on

 the DOER website and included in the Smart Growth / Smart Energy Toolkit

 model wind zoning bylaws to assist Massachusetts cities and towns in establishing